 Coordinator Rachel Hendery Opens in new window

-Description This unit investigates the methodological possibilities of digital technologies for interdisciplinary humanities and social sciences research.
+Description This subject investigates the methodological possibilities of digital technologies for interdisciplinary humanities and social sciences research.
 It covers several major digital research methods, exploring previous applications and examining their orientations and implications.
 Digital research methods and applications may include digitisation, online curation, visualisation, network analysis, geographical information systems, data mining and simulation.
-In the context of these, the unit will probe histories of technology and knowledge production, the evolution of digital texts and practices, and issues in contemporary culture such as digital design, gamification, virtual identity, and digital rights.
+In the context of these, the subject will probe histories of technology and knowledge production, the evolution of digital texts and practices, and issues in contemporary culture such as digital design, gamification, virtual identity, and digital rights.

 School Humanities & Comm Arts

 Discipline Studies in Human Society, Not Elsewhere Classified.

 Student Contribution Band HECS Band 4 10cp

 Successful completion of 60 credit points at Level 1.

 On successful completion of this subject, students should be able to:

 - Communicate a clear understanding of the ways digital technologies are applied in interdisciplinary research contexts;